-Marketing in the Age of the LOHAS Consumer: A Strategic Guide
+Marketing to the LOHAS Food and Beverage Consumer: A Strategic Guide

 In order to win that loyalty, brands will need to focus on transparency, honesty, and a true commitment to living their brand promise through everything they do – including their marketing tactics.
-Here, we’ve laid out a basic plan for winning the loyalty of values-oriented consumers via strategic LOHAS marketing.
+Here, we’ve laid out a basic plan for winning the loyalty of values-oriented consumers via strategic LOHAS specialty foods and craft beverage marketing.

 The LOHAS Consumer

 With more than 25% of the US population now identifying as LOHAS, the once niche market has become undeniably mainstream and encompasses a much more diverse sample of the population than the stereotypical “organic mom.”
 In fact, LOHAS consumers can hardly be defined by a demographic at all – they cut across all generations, genders, and while more concentrated in certain geographies, they span the country as well.
 What defines LOHAS consumers is not demographics – but rather, their values – concern for the environment, authenticity, personal fulfillment, holistic health, and social conscience, to name a few.

 When marketing to LOHAS consumers, be careful not to segment them only by their age, gender, or geography – and instead, try to understand and appeal to their core values.